traveltime-dev/traveltime-python-sdk/README.md

 * arrival_time: datetime - Be at arrival location at no later than given time.
 Cannot be specified with departure_time.
 * departure_time: datetime - Leave departure location at no earlier than given time.
 Cannot be specified with arrival_time.
-* transportation: Union - Transportation mode and related parameters.
+* [transportation](#transportation): Union - Transportation mode and related parameters.
 * travel_time: int - Maximum journey time (in seconds).
 Maximum value is 14400.
 Default value is 3600.
 * properties: List[Property] - Properties to be returned about the points.
 Default value is travel_time.
 * range: FullRange - When enabled, range adds an arrival window to the arrival time, and results are returned for any journeys that arrive during this window.
 * snapping: Snapping - Adjusts the process of looking up the nearest roads from the departure / arrival points.
+* [snapping](#snapping): Snapping - Adjusts the process of looking up the nearest roads from the departure / arrival points.

 #### Returns: